-In August of 2022, the Company signed a six-month lease for a duplex, to be used by its employees to minimize travel expense as it started construction on its new manufacturing facility, for \$2,500 per month which includes utilities, on a property in Black Mountain, North Carolina.
-During the year ended December 31, 2022, the lease expense was \$10,000, which was included selling, general and administrative expense on the statements of operations.
+In August of 2022, the Company signed a six-month lease for a duplex on a property in Black Mountain, NC, to be used by its traveling employees during the construction of its new manufacturing facility, for \$2,500 per month.
+After the initial term of the lease, it was extended on a month-to-month basis.
+In August of 2023, the Company's president, Jim Leffew, purchased the property, and the Company executed a new lease agreement with Mr. Leffew on the same month-to-month terms.
+For the years ended December 31, 2023 and 2022, the lease expense was \$20,000 and \$10,000, respectively.